Barclays finance chief jumps ship to Apollo

-NEW YORK Apollo Global Management LLC (APO.N) said on Monday it appointed Martin Kelly, a top financial controller at Barclays Plc (BARC.L), the British bank tainted with an interest rate rigging scandal, as its next chief financial officer.
+NEW YORK, July 9 Apollo Global Management LLC (APO.N) said on Monday it appointed Martin Kelly, a top financial controller at Barclays Plc (BARC.L), the British bank tainted with an interest rate rigging scandal, as its next chief financial officer.

 "We are confident that (Kelly's) leadership, finance and accounting experience will benefit Apollo and its employees and investors as we continue to diversify and grow our business on a global scale," Apollo's CEO Leon Black said in a statement.